 PSY 399 Special Topics in Psychology (3 cr.)
-Prerequisite(s): None

 Permission of instructor required

 The content of this course may change each time it is offered.
 It is for the purpose of offering a new or specialized course of interest to the faculty and students that is not covered by the courses in the current catalog.